FarhanShoukat/Text-Classification/README.md

 ## Conclusion:
-To conclude, all methods work for image classification.
-However, CNN gives best results with minimum prediction time.
+To conclude, both Naive Bayes and Neural Network give good results. kNN is not meant for sparse data.

 ## Contact